mosip/documentation/docs/resident-services-ui-developer-guide.md

-# Resident Services UI Developers Guide
+# Resident Services- UI Developers Guide

 This [repository](https://github.com/mosip/resident-ui) contains the UI code for Resident portal.
 To know more about the features and functions present on the portal, refer [here](https://docs.mosip.io/1.2.0/modules/resident-services).